Parinaz11/DBProject_StoreApplication/README.md

 Go to https://docs.oracle.com/javase/8/scene-builder-2/work-with-java-ides/sb-with-nb.htm for netbeans

-we need a driver in our java application that will be able to communicate with the mongodb server right from our java application
+We need a driver in our java application that will be able to communicate with the mongodb server right from our java application

-there are different parkages out there but i will be using mongo-java-driver 3.5.
+There are different parkages out there but i will be using mongo-java-driver 3.5.0

 Go to the link below to download it,

 https://jar-download.com/?search_box=mongo-java-driver

-what you need to do now is to add the mongo-java-driver 3.12.14 to your java library
+What you need to do now is to add the mongo-java-driver 3.12.14 to your java library.
+How?
+In IntelliJ IDEA: go to File -> Project Structure -> Libraries.
+Then click on the plus sign above and select mongo-java-driver-3.5.0 JAR file that you downloaded.
+You're ready to go.